Uninett/nav/doc/intro/getting-organized.rst

 ``cisco`` or ``juniper``.
 You can edit your device types and vendors through the SeedDB tool.

-When NAV sees a previously unknown *sysObjectID*, it will automatically register a new device type and attach it to the ``unknown`` vendor id.
-You may wish to later edit these auto-created device types using the SeedDB *Type* tab, to set the correct vendor id and a more proper type name and description.
+When NAV sees a previously unknown *sysObjectID* it will automatically register a new device type and attach it to the ``unknown`` vendor id.
+You may wish to later edit these auto-created device types using the SeedDB *Type* tab to set the correct vendor id and a more proper type name and description.

 Cabling and patching
 --------------------

-If desireable, you can also document your cabling plans and your patch panels, using SeedDB.
+If desireable, you can also document your cabling plans and your patch panels using SeedDB.
 This would enable NAV to tell you to which office each switch port is patched through to (unless you are already diligent and add this information to the switch port description when patching).